Six Cardinal Rules when attempting to lose weight and/or reduce the risk of heart and other diseases

 Effects of "intensive directed nutrition, progressive exercise"on MS and Parkinson's Diseases and cognitive functions:

-MS: Terry Wahls, MD "In 2004, Dr. Wahls was diagnosed with multiple sclerosis and ultimately became dependent upon a tilt recline wheelchair.
+"In 2004, Terry Wahls, MD was diagnosed with multiple sclerosis and ultimately became dependent upon a tilt recline wheelchair.
 Despite the best care, including several courses of chemotherapy, Dr. Wahls became progressively more disabled and limited.
 She returned to basic science literature and found that mitochondria failure was a large part of what drives disability in the setting of progressive MS. During the summer of 2007, Dr. Wahls designed a program to provide greater support to her mitochondria.
 The results were astonishing.
 Within months she was out of her wheelchair and the following year, she was able to ride her bike to work."
 See:

 Parkinson's: Looking for Parkinson’s Sooner NY Times, pub.
 March 16, 2015 - By Jane E. Brody